skendrew/skendrew.github.io/index.md

 For more details, [here's my CV (pdf)](./files/kendrew_cv_web.pdf).

 Looking for my blog?
 I retired it in mid-2015.
-If you're looking for any particular content, email me.
-A more minimal new blog is [here](/notes/)
+If you're looking for any particular content, [email me](/contact/).
+A more minimal new blog is [here](/notes/).

 This page was created using [Github Pages](https://pages.github.com/), [Jekyll](http://jekyllrb.com/) and [Hyde](https://github.com/poole/hyde).